nata-vito/GamesinC/AgainstCovid/README.md

 # AGAINST COVID-19
+Game developed in partnership with Vitor Lima and Rafael Azzolini.
+Due to the worldwide situation of the new Coronavirus pandemic, this game was developed in order to raise awareness among users.

 ## What is the project?
 It is a game with menu, settings options and player name personalization, bbased on choices, where each one takes different paths,